oracle-livelabs/apex/apex-professional-hol4/creating-order-page.md

 ## Task 5: Add Items to the Page

-Add a hidden item used to store the order ID that is not visible to the end user.
+You'll add a hidden item to store the order ID, which will be used to query the relevant order details for display on the page.

 1. In the Rendering tree (left pane), right-click on **Thank you for your Order!** and select **Create Page Item**.